thalytacf/microservice-design-challenge/README.md

 * `configmap.yaml`
 * `hpa.yaml`

-All located in the `/k8s` folder.
+All located in the `kubernetes` folder.
 Deployment configured for horizontal scaling using HPA.

 ---